kohler/hotcrp/devel/apidoc/tags.md

 > Retrieve tag edit messages

 Return advisory messages about the caller’s tags on submission `p`, in the standard `message_list`.
-These are the warnings HotCRP shows around voting tags — for instance, how many votes remain in an allotment, or that an allotment has been exceeded.
+These are the warnings HotCRP shows around voting tags—for instance, how many votes remain in an allotment, or that an allotment has been exceeded.
 The response carries the submission’s `pid`; the messages themselves are in `message_list`.

 * response pid pid: Submission ID.